-Determine whether leases entered into by the College either as a lessor or a lessee are operating or finance leases.
-These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis.
+- Determine whether leases entered into by the College either as a lessor or a lessee are operating or finance leases.
+These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis. - Determining the existence of a minimum funding requirement for the Local Government Pension Scheme to apply the asset ceiling adjustment or measure and recognise a surplus in the scheme.
+This judgement is based on an assessment of the nature of the scheme as a statutory scheme and is the inherent implied continuance and the operation of the primary and secondary contributions.